From Ignition to Extinction: Ensuring Success in Prescribed Burns

 This level of flexibility in a prescribed burn program is partly possible because it operates outside the constant national spotlight.
 While our drone-based aerial ignition projects typically cover tens of acres, the scale of igniting over 100,000 acres with a drone is genuinely remarkable.

 One key factor that has made such large-scale work more feasible is Nova’s infrared analysis capability.
 (Full disclosure: we proudly count North Carolina, South Carolina, Mississippi, and West Virginia among our clients.)
-Nova’s Hotspot plugin allows aerial ignition platforms equipped with infrared sensors to do more than just start fires—it ensures those fires are effectively monitored and fully extinguished.
+Nova’s Hotspot add-on allows aerial ignition platforms equipped with infrared sensors to do more than just start fires—it ensures those fires are effectively monitored and fully extinguished.

 Most of us can agree that prescribed burns are a net positive for society.
 In addition to preventing uncontrolled wildfires, they promote ecosystem health by restoring nutrients to the soil, encouraging plant regeneration, and maintaining the natural balance of forested areas.
 The more we can burn safely and under control, the less chance a wildfire ignition will grow out of control.